1949 England v Ireland football match: Summary

 The early pattern of the game saw England launch wave after wave of attacks.
 However Tommy Godwin was in inspired form and Con Martin, Tom Aherne and Johnny Carey proved to difficult for England to get past.
 Carey was also effective in keeping Tom Finney quiet, while wing-halves Billy Walsh and Tommy Moroney gradually took the sting out of the English front line.
 Ireland took the lead in the 33rd minute when Peter Desmond, after collecting a pass from Tommy O'Connor, burst into the England penalty area and was brought down.
 Con Martin then converted the subsequent penalty kick.
 During the second half the wave of England attacks continued.
 Peter Harris hit the bar and Jesse Pye also went close.
 However Peter Farrell, playing at his club Everton's home ground, made victory certain in the 85th minute.
 O'Connor slipped the ball to Farrell and as the English goalkeeper Bert Williams advanced, Farrell lofted the ball into the net.

+England's attacking line-up and defensive resilience stood out, while Ireland impressed with their counter-attacking tactics and fighting spirit.